-Verification is an essential step of forecasting, not only to monitor forecast performance over time, but also to provide feedback on how to improve the model itself (diagnostic verification).
-For an ensemble forecast, it is necessary to check whether it is unbiased, has the correct dispersion, and that the forecast probabilities are reliable and sharp (e.g. Jolliffe and Stephenson, 2003).
-In this section, we evaluate these attributes of pysteps ensemble nowcasts using radar composites from Switzerland and Finland, while data from the United States and Australia will also be used in Sec.
-5 and Sec.
-6.
+Verification is an essential step of forecasting, not only to monitor forecast performance over time but also to provide feedback on how to improve the model itself (diagnostic verification).
+For an ensemble forecast, it is necessary to check whether it is unbiased and has the correct dispersion, and that the forecast probabilities are reliable and sharp (e.g., Jolliffe and Stephenson, 2003).
+In this section, we evaluate these attributes of pysteps ensemble nowcasts using radar composites from Switzerland and Finland, while data from the United States and Australia will also be used in Sects.
+5 and 6.
+Table 4.
+Overview of the radar quantitative precipitation estimation (QPE) composites that have been used to evaluate pysteps.
+The grid size is given as the number of pixels in the x and y dimensions.